LLNL/GridDyn/installation.md

 GridDyn is written in C++ and makes use of a few external libraries not included in the released source code.
 External software packages needing installation prior to compilation of GridDyn include

--Boost 1.61  --for most parts of GridDyn Boost 1.58 or greater will be sufficient but going forward some part of GridDyn will be making use of libraries only found in 1.61 or higher.
+- **Boost 1.61**  for most parts of GridDyn Boost 1.58 or greater will be sufficient but going forward some part of GridDyn will be making use of libraries only found in 1.61 or higher.
 GridDyn currently compiles with Boost version >1.49.
--SUNDIALS 2.6.2 (GridDyn will be updated to use the new version of SUNDIALS when it is released later in 2016 at which time that will become the required version)
+- **SUNDIALS 2.6.2** (GridDyn will be updated to use the new version of SUNDIALS when it is released later in 2016 at which time that will become the required version)
--KLU in the suitesparse package.
+- **KLU** in the suitesparse package.
--cmake for building
+- **cmake** for building
--Doxygen for building in source documentation.
+- **Doxygen** for building in source documentation.
--all other third party code is included in the release.
+- all other third party code is included in the release.

 Boost can be downloaded from [Boost](www.boost.org)  many of the features in GridDyn will work with older versions but going forward we will be making use of some features from Boost 1.61 and will use that as the baseline going forward.
 SUNDIALS can downloaded at [sundial](http://computation.llnl.gov/sundials) the current version is 2.6.2 but will be upgraded to the new version when it is released in the near future.
 SUNDIALS should be built with KLU support enabled for reasonable performance.
 KLU is part of SuiteSparse on most Linux type systems it can be installed as a package, on Windows  cmake files can be found at [KLU](https://github.com/jlblancoc/suitesparse-metis-for-windows).